From social media to content marketing: "We have to stop thinking from the channel!"

 Conclusion

-So: get involved.
-Forget the channels and think about the story!
-And by the way, this is not a question of B2B or B2C.
-On the contrary: there is 100 times more to tell in your B2B area than in the B2C area - and with good content you can position yourself much better in your area as a competence leader than a consumer goods manufacturer could.
-And think about it: a toilet paper manufacturer will surely run out of topics sooner, won't they?
+So: Get involved.
+Forget about the channels and think about the story!
+And oh yes: By the way, this is not a question of B2B or B2C.
+On the contrary: there is 100 times more to talk about in your B2B sector than in the B2C sector – and here, with good content, you can position yourself even better as a leader in your field than a consumer goods manufacturer could.
+And just think about it: a toilet paper manufacturer is bound topics sooner, right?
 Have fun!